SecuritySynapse/program-tracing-starter/README.md

 malware analysis** where you will write a `programtracer` that will observe the execution of a Python program and then record a program trace that a malware analyst could study so as to better understand its behavior and to perhaps extract a behavior signature that could be used to detect it in the future.
+The `programtracer` should be able to perform a rudimentary analysis of a save trace and compare two different traces that it previously produced.

 ## 🏁 Getting Started